ryus08/penguin-alarm-server/README.md

 P0

+Significant effort
+* Use a real cache in ./src/clients/clientbuilder
+* publish docker image

+Some effort
 * Durable but non-dynamo repository.
 Local disk would probably be good enough
+* Refresh git provider tokens

+Minimal effort
+* Set rp timeouts higher
+* CORS
+* error handling, was @cimpress-technology/belterrorhandling
 * New dbs, add to dynamo

-* "stardard" middleware, at least:
-  * AuthZ (authZ used to check JWT Claim)
-    * One which just checks configured JWT claim
-    * One which uses the registered git provider Oauth
-      * Then, confirm they have maintainer/guest (not sure which, I think most is guest and deployments are maintainer?) to the groups in the config
-      * Use a representative user's token instead of configured god token.
-Maybe just set it up as the config "owner"
-    * One which uses a list of configured users who are allows to pair by email
-      * Same confirmation of maintainer/guest access
-  * error handling, was @cimpress-technology/belterrorhandling
-  * Logging
+P0.1

-* Refresh git provider tokens
+* Add AuthZ ACL caching, otherwise we'll make 2 git provider calls on every route
 * More gracefully skip newrelic
 * More gracefully skip AWS ML
-* Set rp timeouts higher
-* Use a real cache in ./src/clients/clientbuilder
-* publish docker image
-* CORS

 P1

+* Load gitlab username from the user's registered token
+* More AuthZ testing, even if just manual
+* Use a representative user's token instead of configured god token in the poller.
+Maybe just set it up as the config "owner"
+* An authZ mechanism which uses a list of configured users who are allows to pair by email.
+I.e. "the OIDC provider seems to say you are person@foo.com, we'll trust that you are the same person the git provider says is person@foo.com"
+* Add AuthZ for predictions.
+Skipped because they are config agnostic and we didn't have a way to use it yet
 * This README.
 How to build, run, and deploy
 * Show reviewers
 * Strategy pattern for bitbucket and github
 * Show the scoring algorithm.
 Add exclude list of users
-* don't use app.locals.gitlabclient in any routes.
+* don't use app.locals.gitLabclient in any routes.
 Just for polling
 * Upload a token instead of using oauth
 * Notifications from gitprovider on need to refresh instead of polling
 * Anything commented out in the config.
 These are nice to haves